thewtex/thesis/introduction/background_and_significance.rst

 calcium, or thrombus.
 Relative to the surrounding muscle, calcium appears hypointense on T\ :sub:`1`\ -weighted, very hypointense on proton-density weighted, and very hypointense on T\ :sub:`2`\ -weighted images.
-Lipids are very hyperintense on T\ :sub:`1`\ -weighted, hypertense on proton-density weighted, and hypointense on T\ :sub:`2`\ -weighted images.
+Lipids are very hyperintense on T\ :sub:`1`\ -weighted, hyperintense on proton-density weighted, and hypointense on T\ :sub:`2`\ -weighted images.
 Finally, fibrous tissue is isointense to slightly hyperintense on all three parameter-weighted images.
 T\
 :sub:`1` shortening causing increased signal intensity is associated with the